Bell inequalities in 2-2 scattering: Introduction

+Can this fine-tuning problem be alleviated such that the probability alluded to above changes from 0.9995 to 1?
+Accounting for an axion or Axion Like Particle (ALP) allows for a region in the axion-coupling---axion-mass plane, where indeed this is possible (see fig.\eqref{fig:BellAxion}).
+It could have so happened that the coupling--mass needed lay in the experimentally excluded region.
+Strikingly, the allowed region is going to be experimentally probed in the near future \cite{AxionSnowMass, safdi}.

-\item In the above case, if we allow for a graviton exchange, and examine Bell violation, then we find an inequality $e/m\gtrsim (13.77 \sigma^{-1/4}-0.25 \sigma^{1/4})/M_p$ where $\sigma=\Lambda^2/M_p^2$, with $\Lambda$ being an UV cutoff and $M_p$ is the Planck mass.
-This is reminiscent of the Weak Gravity Conjecture (WGC) which says that when there are interactions mediated by gauge bosons (e.g. electromagnetic interactions mediated by the photon) as well as by gravitons, then gravity will be the weakest force \cite{WGC,WGCrev}.
-There have been recent attempts to correlate WGC with positivity in the context of EFTs \cite{tolleyphoton, vichi2}.
-An earlier promising attempt to derive the WGC in the context of EFTs is \cite{cheung}.
+\item In the case LbyL, if we allow for a graviton exchange, and examine Bell violation, we find \be \frac{e}{m} \geq \frac{13.8\,\sigma^{-1/4}}{M_P}\,. \ee where $\s={\Lambda^2}/{M_P^2}\ll 1\,. $, with $\Lambda$ being an UV cutoff and $M_p$ is the Planck mass.
+This is reminiscent of the Weak Gravity Conjecture (WGC) which says that when there are interactions mediated by gauge bosons (e.g. electromagnetic interactions mediated by the photon) as well as by gravitons, then gravity will be the weakest force \cite{WGC,WGCrev, tolleyphoton, vichi2, cheung}.
 The above condition means that $\sigma\ll 1$ will guarantee that the Weak Gravity Conjecture (WGC) is satisfied.
 More conservatively, we find that if the WGC does not hold then Bell violation does not occur.